-On March 19, 2021 (the "Closing Date"), PubCo consummated the business combination (the "Business Combination") contemplated by that certain merger agreement, dated as of November 11, 2020 and amended as of February 20, 2021 (the "Merger Agreement"), by and among Newborn, Nuvve, PubCo, Nuvve Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of PubCo ("Merger Sub"), and Ted Smith, as the representative of the Nuvve stockholders.
-Pursuant to the Merger Agreement, the Business Combination was effected through (i) the reincorporation of Newborn by the merger of Newborn with and into PubCo, with PubCo surviving as the publicly traded entity (the "Reincorporation Merger"), and (ii) immediately after the Reincorporation Merger, the merger of Merger Sub with and into Nuvve, with Nuvve surviving as the wholly-owned subsidiary of PubCo (the "Acquisition Merger").
-On the Closing Date, and in connection with the closing of the Business Combination, PubCo changed its name to Nuvve Holding Corp.
+On March 19, 2021 (the "Closing Date"), PubCo consummated a business combination with Newborn and Nuvve (the "Business Combination"), as contemplated by that certain merger agreement, dated as of November 11, 2020 and amended as of February 20, 2021 (the "Merger Agreement"), by and among Newborn, Nuvve, PubCo, Nuvve Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of PubCo ("Merger Sub"), and Ted Smith, as the representative of the Nuvve stockholders.
+In connection with the entry into the Merger Agreement, Newborn had entered into subscription agreements (the "Subscription Agreements") with certain accredited investors (the "PIPE Investors"), under which, immediately before the closing of the Business Combination, the PIPE Investors purchased 1,425,000 ordinary shares of Newborn, at a purchase price of \$10.00 per share, for an aggregate purchase price of \$14,250,000 (the "PIPE").
+The PIPE Investors also received existing warrants to purchase 1,353,750 ordinary shares of Newborn (the "PIPE Warrants") that were identical to Newborn's other outstanding existing warrants.

+Prior to the Business Combination, Newborn was a publicly traded special purpose acquisition corporation, PubCo was a wholly owned subsidiary of Newborn, and Nuvve was a private operating company.
+On the Closing Date, pursuant to the Merger Agreement, (i) Newborn reincorporated to Delaware through the merger of Newborn with and into PubCo, with PubCo surviving as the publicly traded entity (the "Reincorporation Merger"), and (ii) immediately after the Reincorporation Merger, PubCo acquired Nuvve through the merger of Merger Sub with and into Nuvve, with Nuvve surviving as the wholly-owned subsidiary of PubCo (the "Acquisition Merger").
+As a result, PubCo became a publicly traded holding company with Nuvve as its operating subsidiary.
+On the Closing Date, and in connection with the closing of the Business Combination, PubCo changed its name to "Nuvve Holding Corp."